 This is a position-by-position look at the OSU football team.
-With three games in the books, we have a good idea how the 2004 team will look.
+We are back now with the post signing day edition of The Big Board.
 This analysis is helpful in assessing where the Buckeyes are strong and also in understanding what positions need to be bolstered through recruiting next year.

 Over the next several days, I will break The Big Board down into five installments.

 Today, we will look at the backs and receivers on offense.
 In future installments we will:

 * Assess the tight ends and offensive line.

 * Get inside the huddle on the defensive line and at linebacker.